 Publications include, in addition to numerous newspaper articles, Sovereign Britain published in 1995 and In Office published in 1999.

-He started his carrier as the expert on the UN affairs in the MFA and participated for the first time as the representative of Iran in 1991 in the UN General Assembly.
-He participated actively in the disarmament negotiations particularly on the Chemical Weapons Convention within the Conference on Disarmament in Geneva and consecutively its implementation within the newly established Organization known as the OPCW in the Hague.
+He started his career as the expert on the UN affairs in the MFA and participated for the first time as the representative of Iran in 1991 in the UN General Assembly.
+He participated actively in the disarmament negotiations particularly on the Chemical Weapons Convention within the Conference on Disarmament in Geneva and consecutively its implementation within the newly established Organisation known as the OPCW in The Hague.

-Mr. Baeidinejad was assigned as the First Secretary from 1992 to 1996 to the Permanent Misson of Iran to the UN office at Geneva.
-He continued his carrier in Tehran as the Director for Disarmament in the MFA and from 1999 to 2002 was assigned as the senior Counsellor in the Iranian Permanent Mission to the UN Headquarter in New York.
+Mr. Baeidinejad was assigned as the First Secretary from 1992 to 1996 to the Permanent Mission of Iran to the UN office in Geneva.
+He continued his career in Tehran as the Director for Disarmament in the MFA and from 1999 to 2002 was assigned as the Senior Counsellor in the Iranian Permanent Mission to the UN Headquarters in New York.

-After his return to Tehran he was appointed in the Ministry of Foreign Affairs as the director for Multi-lateral political Affairs and then the Director-General for International Political affairs.
-He served as the Ambassador and Iran's Deputy Permanent Representative to the UN Mission at Geneva from 2008 to 2011.
+After his return to Tehran he was appointed in the Ministry of Foreign Affairs as the Director for Multi-lateral Political Affairs and then the Director-General for International Political Affairs.
+He served as the Ambassador and Iran's Deputy Permanent Representative to the UN Mission in Geneva from 2008 to 2011.